atollk/guess_explainr/README.md

 As an example, you might have guessed "Indonesia" on a round but your opponent correctly deduced "Malaysia" as the actual country - you can use Guess Explainr to understand which clues your opponent might have used and learn them for your next game.

 > [!IMPORTANT]
 > Guess Explainr is currently in an Early Release.
+> Not all features might function properly.
+> Notably, the analysis chat to ask further questions is not implemented yet.
+> Also, it mostly works for No Move games at the moment, as it does not support videos or limited views.
+>
-Not all features might function properly.
-Create an issue if you are encountering problems.
+> Feel free to create an issue here if you are encountering problems.

 ## Screenshots